Pantheon Resources PLC Announces Preliminary Log, Core and Cuttings Analysis

 Confirmation of Initial Well Results, Resource Upgrade and Testing Program

-Further analysis of the logs, cores and cuttings (using AHS Baker Hughes' VAS service) indicates that Megrez-1 has intersected a total of seven horizons interpreted as containing liquid hydrocarbons over some 3,680ft MD (2,310ft TVT).
-Megrez-1 encountered potential oil pay beginning at 4,680ft MD or 4,514ft true vertical depth ("TVD") all the way to the bottom of the Upper Schrader Bluff TS3 at 8,365ft MD The integrated analysis indicates the following hydrocarbon bearing zones:
+Further analysis of the logs, cores and cuttings (using AHS Baker Hughes' VAS service) indicates that Megrez-1 has intersected a total of seven horizons interpreted as containing liquid hydrocarbons over some 3,682ft MD (2,425ft TVT).
+Megrez-1 encountered potential oil pay beginning at 4,680ft MD or 4,279ft true vertical depth below sea level ("TVD") all the way to the bottom of the Upper Schrader Bluff TS3 at 8,362ft MD The integrated analysis indicates the following hydrocarbon bearing zones:

 Formation